pclus/KuramotoPopulationNetwork/README.md

-# Julia code to simulate networks of Kuramoto-Sakaguchi populations
+# Simulation and analysis of Kuramoto-Sakaguchi populations interacting through complex networks

 This repository contains the code accompaining the paper [From chimeras to extensive chaos in networks of heterogeneous